Time-to-reach Bounds for Verification of Dynamical Systems Using the Koopman Spectrum: Preliminaries

+where $E$ is the semigroup of eigenpairs $(\lambda, \phi)$.
 The concept of principal eigenfunctions was introduced in \cite{mohr2016koopman}, and uniqueness and existence of these principal eigenfunctions have been studied rigorously in \cite{kvalheim2021existence}.
 Due to its principal algebraic structure, the cardinality of set $E$ is countably infinite.
 As pointed out in \cite{bollt2021geometric}, this set doesn't contain all the possible Koopman eigenfunctions, and the authors consequently introduced the concept of `primary eigenfunctions,' to allow the exponents $n_i$ in the definition of set $E$ above to be real valued.
 We shall follow this extension by \cite{bollt2021geometric} for parameterizing the Koopman spectrum in our paper.